 8. The Perks of Being Wallflower (2012)

 The biggest achievement of ‘The Perks of Being Wallflower’ is how beautifully it captures the rich tapestry of growing up experiences soaked in lessons learnt for lifetime.
-There are very few films made nowadays that have the power to take you back through time and leave you with nothing but pleasant, feel-good memories, and may be a drop or two of tears in your eyes.
+There are very few films made nowadays that have the power to take you back through time and leave you with nothing but pleasant, feel-good memories, and may be leave a drop of tear in your eyes.
 ‘The Perks of Being Wallflower’ is one of them.

 Read More: Movies That Broke World Records